Scalingo/documentation/_posts/platform/app/2000-01-01-regions-migration.md

 The following documentation on this page assumes you migrate an application named `my-app` hosted on the region `osc-fr1` to the region `osc-secnum-fr1`.

+{% note %}
+There are currently a bunch of addons that are not migrated during a migration.
+Please contact the support if you need to migrate an application having such addons:

+- InfluxDB database
+- VPN addons
+- TCP addon
+{% endnote %}

 ### migration-create

 This step executes a few pre-migration checks to make sure you can migrate the